Syphilis

 Late syphilis (tertiary syphilis)

 Without treatment, secondary syphilis turns into late syphilis (also called latent or tertiary syphilis).
-This can develop from two to thirty years after infection.
+This can develop from two to 30 years after infection.
 At this stage, no symptoms are present and the infection can only be detected with blood tests.
 However, the disease continues to cause damage.

-At this stage of illness, any organ of the body may slowly become inflamed and affected by T. pallidum.
+During late syphilis, any organ of the body may slowly become inflamed and affected by T. pallidum.
 Late syphilis can affect the nervous system (neurosyphilis, which can amplify HIV-related neurocognitive problems), the heart and blood vessels (cardiovascular syphilis), the liver (which can cause liver damage or hepatitis), the kidneys, eyes or just about any organ system.

 If left untreated, late-stage syphilis can eventually lead to complications, including the following: